Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Results

 Finally, we compute the model vector as

 To reduce scatter from a single simulation, we apply the above operations to \howmanyskypatches{} simulations and adopt the resulting average as our final model vector.

 In our baseline case, we have six free parameters corresponding to $\rho_{\ell_{i}}^{\rm tSZ \times CIB}$ in the six $\ell_{i}$ bins described above.
 We assume uniform priors $\mathcal{U}(-1, 1)$ for all bins.
 We present the results in Fig.~\ref{fig_rho_tsz_cib} which shows the best-fit results for $(X, Y)=$ (MV, \cibfree) as yellow squares and $(X, Y)=$ (\cibfree, \mvcrosscibfree) as green circles.
 Since the \tszcrosscib{} partially cancels in $(X, Y)=$ (\mvcrosscibfree, MV), that test is not as constraining as the other two tests, as shown in Fig.~\ref{fig_rho_tsz_cib_corner}.
 The cross-correlation coefficient is non-zero on large scales ($\ell < 2500$), but it decreases and approaches zero at smaller scales.
 Combining all six bins, we obtain $\snrofrhotszcibformvandcibfree \sigma$ and $\snrofrhotszcibforcibfreeandmvcrosscibfree \sigma$ evidence for non-zero $\rhotszcrosscib$ for the two cases presented above, and they both agree well with each other.
-For reference, we also show the $\rhotszcrosscib$ computed from \agora{} simulations as the pink curve.
+For reference, we also show the $\rhotszcrosscib$ computed from the \howmanysimulations{} \agora{} MV-LC simulations in pink.
+Unlike the case for the data, the correlation coefficient for \agora{} is non-zero at small scales and is broadly consistent with the expectations from the bottom right panel of Fig.~\ref{fig_ymap_spectra_data_plus_simulations}, which shows that the MV reconstruction (red squares) is biased across all scales.
 We do not use \agora{} $\rhotszcrosscib$ in any part of our analysis.
 These results correspond to approach (A) where the tSZ power spectra used for modeling $C_{\ell_{\nu_1 \nu_2}}^{\rm tSZ \times CIB}$ are obtained from \cibfree{} results.
 We find negligible impact on the results when we switched to the tSZ power spectrum from \agora{} simulations (Approach B).
 We also checked the impact of beam uncertainties (\S\ref{sec_beam_uncertainities}) and also find them to be negligible.

 The full corner plot is shown in Fig.~\ref{fig_rho_tsz_cib_corner} along with the best-fit values and uncertainties quoted in the 1d posteriors along the diagonal.
 We do not find the LC combination $(X, Y)=$ (MV, \mvcrosscibfree), shown in gray, to be highly constraining and hence do not add those results in Fig.~\ref{fig_rho_tsz_cib}.
 Although the green contours appear tighter in Fig.~\ref{fig_rho_tsz_cib_corner}, the values of $\rhotszcrosscib$ in adjacent bins are more strongly correlated than in the case of the yellow contours.
 This is intuitively reasonable, since the \cibfree{} estimates enter into both $X$ and $Y$ in that case.